New Year's Eve

 - Are there any discounts on ticket purchases?

-Museum members receive a $5 discount on reserved seating.
+Museum members receive a $5 discount on reserved and cabaret seating.
 Limit 4 tickets.
 Active Military with ID will also receive $5 discount per ticket, maximum discount per person 4.

 - Are tickets refundable?